Downloadable Imperial to Metric Conversions Chart

 But, this little imperial to metric conversions chart is not ONLY for hobby quilters or sewists who are making a designer’s pattern.
 I have printed this exact downloadable out and stuck it to my computer screen for when I’m writing my patterns.
 It means that I only have to work out the imperial measurements for the pattern and then do the quick conversions based on this little chart!
 So, if you’re a pattern designer, you could do your Aussie (et al) customers a favour and include metric measurements in your patterns for very little extra work.
 You’re welcome 😉

-If you’d like to save this to your phone so you don’t find yourself in the above scenario EVER AGAIN, simply hold your finger on the image below and save, or if you’re on a desktop computer and you’d like to print it off and have it by your computer just right click the image and save!
+To get this little gem of a digital sewing tool, all you need to do is sign up for my Love Notes newsletter in the form below and *voila* you’ll be taken to the download url!
+If you’d like to save this to your phone so you don’t find yourself in the above scenario EVER AGAIN, simply hold your finger on the image and save, or if you’re on a desktop computer and you’d like to print it off and have it by your computer just right click the image and save!

 Now, tell me.
 Are there any other important, oft-used sewing and quilting measurements that would suit being added to this chart?